Javascript Menu by Deluxe-Tree.com

-Health -- Diseases, Immunizations, Treatments
+Health -- Diseases, Immunizations and Innoculations, Treatments

 Although the list of ailments below is long, that does NOT mean expats who live in Thailand suffer from these commonly.
 Rarely does anyone I know.
 This is just an effort to comprehensively cover ailments more likely to occur in Thailand.